-The "glory of the Lord" is what we are said to behold, and that glory is seen in the message of the New Covenant, which is the Gospel of Christ.
+is the Gospel of Christ.
 The most precise and thorough revelation of God is found in "the Gospel of His Son" (Rom 1:9).

-- 1. The righteousness of God is revealed in the Gospel: "For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth; to the Jew first, and also to the Greek.
-For therein is the righteousness of God revealed from faith to faith: as it is written, The just shall live by faith" (Rom 1:16-17). - 2.
-The love of God is revealed in the Gospel: "Hereby perceive we the love of God, because he laid down his life for us" (1 John 3:16). - 3.
-The grace of God is revealed in the Gospel: "But none of these things move me, neither count I my life dear unto myself, so that I might finish my course with joy, and the ministry, which I have received of the Lord Jesus, to testify the gospel of the grace of God" (Acts 20:24). - 4.
-The Kingdom of God is revealed in the Gospel: "And this gospel of the kingdom shall be preached in all the world for a witness unto all nations; and then shall the end come" (Matt 24:14). - 5.
-The peace of God is revealed in the Gospel: "And how shall they preach, except they be sent? as it is written, How beautiful are the feet of them that preach the gospel of peace, and bring glad tidings of good things!"
-(Rom 10:15). - 6.
-The blessing of God is revealed in the Gospel: "And the scripture, foreseeing that God would justify the heathen through faith, preached before the gospel unto Abraham, saying, In thee shall all nations be blessed" (Gal 3:8). - 7.
-The salvation of God is revealed in the Gospel: "In whom ye also trusted, after that ye heard the word of truth, the gospel of your salvation: in whom also after that ye believed, ye were sealed with that holy Spirit of promise" (Eph 1:13). - 8.
-The hope granted by God is revealed in the Gospel: "For the hope which is laid up for you in heaven, whereof ye heard before in the word of the truth of the gospel" (Col 1:5,23).
+- The righteousness of God is revealed in the Gospel: "For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth; to the Jew first, and also to the Greek.
+For therein is the righteousness of God revealed from faith to faith: as it is written, The just shall live by faith" (Rom 1:16-17). - The love of God is revealed in the Gospel: "Hereby perceive we the love of God, because he laid down his life for us" (1 John 3:16). - The grace of God is revealed in the Gospel: "But none of these things move me, neither count I my life dear unto myself, so that I might finish my course with joy, and the ministry,

-9. Life and immortality are brought to light through the Gospel: "But is now made manifest by the appearing of our Savior Jesus Christ, who hath abolished death, and hath brought life and immortality to light through the gospel" (2 Tim 1:10).
+- The blessing of God is revealed in the Gospel: "And the scripture, foreseeing that God would justify the heathen through faith, preached before the gospel unto Abraham, saying, In thee shall all nations be blessed" (Gal 3:8). - The salvation of God is revealed in the Gospel: "In whom ye also trusted, after that ye heard the word of truth, the gospel of your salvation: in whom also after that ye believed, ye were sealed with that holy Spirit of promise" (Eph 1:13). - The hope granted by God is revealed in the Gospel: "For the hope which is laid up for you in heaven, whereof ye heard before in the word of the truth of the gospel" (Col 1:5,23). - Life and immortality are brought to light through the Gospel: "But is now made manifest by the appearing of our Savior Jesus Christ, who hath abolished death, and hath brought life and immortality to light through the gospel"(2 Tim 1:10).